artlogic/jscn/README.md

 ### Commas are optional in arrays and objects.

-In JSON, commas are needed to entries in arrays and objects.
+In JSON, commas are needed to separate entries in arrays and objects.
 In JSCN, they are optional:

 ```
 ["string" 42 true false null]